South Korea to send 50,000 tons of rice to North Korea

 U.N. agencies last month said that about 10 million people were facing “severe food shortages” after one of North Korea’s worst harvests in a decade.
 Kim said South Korea will decide whether to provide more food aid after reviewing the outcome of the current assistance.

-Kim said South Korea and WFP are reviewing how to send the rice to North Korea, but that a delivery by sea would be more effective than air transport.
+Kim said South Korea and WFP are reviewing how to send the South Korean-produced rice to North Korea, but that a delivery by sea would be more effective than air transport.

 “Considering previous cases, it would take about two months to send 50,000 tons of rice (to North Korea),” Kim said in a news conference.
 “The government will do its best so that (the rice arrives in the North) possibly within September.”